-Future Vision for Water Lane: Water Lane will be a new canalside neighbourhood, taking its place amongst Exeter's distinctive network of neighbourhoods.
-Its neighbourhood centre will include a primary school, community green space, work hubs and shops, becoming the natural gathering place bringing the community together.
-The many community events held within the neighbourhood centre and on the waterfront spaces will show that people are personally invested in the community and feel a strong sense of belonging.
-It will be a welcoming neighbourhood where it is easy to meet and socialise with people and say hello to each other.
-Thanks to the many different types of homes, Water Lane will attract people from all stages of life from University graduates to families and retirees.
+Future Vision for Water Lane: Water Lane is a new canalside neighbourhood taking its place amongst Exeter's distinctive network of neighbourhoods.
+Its neighbourhood centre with its award-winning primary school, community green space, work hubs and shops has become the natural gathering place which brings the community together.
+The many community events held within the neighbourhood centre and on the waterfront spaces show that people are personally invested in the community and feel a strong sense of belonging.
+It's a welcoming neighbourhood where it's easy to meet and socialise with neighbours and people say hello to each other.
+Thanks to the many different types of homes, Water Lane has attracted people from all stages of life, from University graduates to families and retirees.

-When people want to venture further, it will be easy to get to surrounding neighbourhoods and the City Centre by foot, on bike and by public transport.
+When people want to venture further, it's easy to get to surrounding neighbourhoods and the City Centre by foot, on bike and by public transport.